deciduously/music/post.md

 }
 ```

 Each test is just a Rust function.
-In it we use a feature of our library, in this case the ability to add musical intervals together with the `+` operator, and assert that the result obtained matches the expected result that we hardcode.
-We can run `cargo test` to automatically check if our implementation is correct.
-Every function marked `#[test]` will run, so we can see anywhere our expectations are not met in the whole program.
+In it we use a feature of our library, in this case the ability to add musical intervals together with the `+` operator, and assert that the result matches the expected result that we hardcode.
+The Rust toolchain has a test runner built-in, so this all works out of the box.
+Every function marked `#[test]` will be executed during an invocation of `cargo test`, so we can see anywhere our expectations are not met in the whole program.

-By writing these tests before we write the implementation, we've automated the process of verifying that our code actually does what we think it does having to manually try each edge case.
-Even better, as our code evolves we'll immediately notice if we accidentally break functionality that worked previously.
+Unit testing is a method of automating *ourselves*.
+Without them, we'd have to manually try each edge case, for instance using `println!()`, tweaking and recompiling each time we want to check something different.
+Now they can be defined as part of the library specification.
+Even better, as our code evolves we'll immediately notice if we break functionality that worked previously.

 I have two disclaimers before getting started: